-This article discusses 5 reasons why you should not hire a family member as your real estate agent.
+This article discusses 5 reasons why may not want to hire a family member as your real estate agent.

-This woman spent a half an hour on the phone with me saying her and her husband are downsizing and they don’t know where to start.
+This woman spent a half an hour on the phone with me saying her and her husband are wanting to downsize their home and they don’t know where to start.
 I layed out the steps for her that made sense for their individual circumstances.
 She was so thankful that I was able to set her down a path to success.
 There was one condominium she really wanted to see so I scheduled it…. short notice to boot.

 I said listen you dragged me out here I might as well show you the unit but let your nephew earn his keep, you should have called him to show you the unit and he will be able to answer all your questions.